MIPS Electronic Case Reporting Requirements: A Game Changer for Healthcare Providers

 - The EHR scans for reportable pieces of data

-- The EHR generates a case report and sends it to AIMS platform
+- The EHR generates a case report and sends it to the AIMS platform

 - The case is evaluated for reportability, and the provider is notified